 Finding gear is a highly personal choice.
 These are some of my favorite brands and gear that work for my style.
 I get kinda soapboxy about some of them.
 Others, well I can always be tempted to reconsider!

 One thing that I debated long and hard about was the value of an REI membership.
 Let me tell you this has paid off.
 I’ve had issues with boots and took them back after months of wear.
-A jacket that leaked feathers everywhere that they exchanged without batting an eye.
+A jacket that leaked feathers everywhere they exchanged without batting an eye.
 Knowing my gear has a guarantee and I’m not going to be hassled returning it makes the sting of the cost much less painful.
 Besides, there is also the annual dividend where you get money for – wait for it – MORE GEAR!
 You can buy gently used gear and even trade gear in that’s past the guarantee, but still has life for a gift certificate to spend on new gear.

 That’s not to say I don’t shop other places too (see the links below for other awesome places to get your gear fix on and get your gear fixed when it breaks).
 So much gear.
 So little time to try it all.

 I’ll get really soapboxy here.
 GET YOURSELF FITTED BY A PROFESSIONAL (yes, I’m yelling this).
 I see a lot of folks asking on social media about what brand is best.
 Here’s the deal.
 It’s your feet.
 They are the support system for everything else in your outdoor adventuring life.
 This is not the item to buy through crowd sourcing.
 I’ll say it again.
 Get yourself fitted.
 Even if you don’t buy them from the retailer, get your butt into the store and try them all on until you find the right ones.
 Time consuming?
 Yes.
 Expensive?
 Maybe.
 Necessary?
 Definitely.

-My favorite brands are Vasque, Oboz, Keen and Teva.
+My favorite brands are Vasque, Merrell, Oboz, Keen and Teva.
 They work for my feet.
 Depending on the type of terrain, whether I’m backpacking, hanging out at camp or snowshoeing, I’ve got one that suits the conditions.
 I’ve even done a Gear In Review post to help you out.

 There are so many good options out there it can be a bit overwhelming.
 Being a shorty (5’3″ tall) and a bit curvy, some brands don’t work because they are for people much slimmer than I am.
 This is another area where you want to take your time and try some stuff on.
 If you’ll be hauling a backpack, think about where seams fall in relation to your pack straps.
 A poorly placed seam can rub and blister.
 Be honest with yourself about thigh gap ladies.
 Chaffing is not fun.